giancosta86/Helios-core/README.md

 ## Introduction

-**Helios-Core** is a general-purpose Scala / ScalaFX library belonging to the multifaceted [Helios](https://www.facebook.com/pages/Helios/206962992779275) project.
+**Helios-Core** is a general-purpose Scala library belonging to the multifaceted [Helios](https://www.facebook.com/pages/Helios/206962992779275) project.

-The first version of Helios dates back to 2013 and was written in Java; Helios 2 is now mainly based on Scala and ScalaFX.

 Helios-core focuses on different areas:

-* *application versioning and startup*
+* *application versioning*

-* *JavaFX / ScalaFX extensions*

 * *file-system*, *desktop integration* and *OS information* utilities

 * *general-purpose functions*

+Other libraries of the project cover specific domains - for example, ScalaFX utilities are provided by [Helios-fx](https://github.com/giancosta86/Helios-fx)

-As an important point, Helios-core 2 is designed to be compatible with [Aurora](https://github.com/giancosta86/Aurora), making it very easy to employ the artifacts created by Aurora.
+As an important point, Helios is designed to be compatible with [Aurora](https://github.com/giancosta86/Aurora), making it very easy to employ the artifacts created by Aurora.

 Helios is meant to evolve over time - please refer to its Scaladoc or its source code for more details on its current packages.